|Main Index||Hotels, B&Bs|

-The Canale Grande, known to English-speaking visitors as the Grand Canal, is the main aquatic thoroughfare in central Venice.
+The Canal Grande, known to English-speaking visitors as the Grand Canal, is the main aquatic thoroughfare in central Venice.
 The S-shaped waterway follows an ancient riverbed from the Tronchetto parking island, the Piazzale Roma transit center, and the Santa Lucia railroad station station to Piazza San Marco and St. Mark's Basin.
 The canal is about 4 km or 2.5 miles long, with a width that varies from 30 to 70 meters (98 to 230 feet).

 The best way to see the canal, if you don't mind spending money, is to ride the No. 1 vaporetto from the Piazzale Roma or the railroad station in the direction of San Marco.
 Try to do this in the evening, when the daytrippers have gone home and the palazzi along the canal are floodlit or illuminated from within.

 As the water bus zigzags between stops on both sides of the canal during its 40-minute journey from the Piazzale Roma to San Zaccaria , you'll pass under three bridges and see dozens of palaces that were built from the 12th to 18th Centuries.

-Theis just upstream from Venice Santa Lucia Railroad Station; the Rialto Bridge is about halfway up the canal, just after a sharp bend, while the Accademia Bridge is the last bridge across the canal before St. Mark's Basin.
+Theis just upstream from Venice Santa Lucia Railroad Station; the is about halfway up the canal, just after a sharp bend, while the Bridge is the last bridge across the canal before St. Mark's Basin.